gridbugs/hackmd-posts/ocaml-lsp-learning.md

 configuration](https://github.com/ocaml/merlin/wiki/Project-configuration).
 It
-assumes your project builds with Dune by default but if you use a different build system you can manually configure Merlin by placing a `.merlin` file at your project root with instructions on how to find code and libraries.
+assumes your project builds with Dune by default but if you use a different build system you can manually configure Merlin by placing a `.merlin` file at your project root containing instructions on how to find code and libraries.

 Its syntax looks like:
 ```